jlawyerorg/j-lawyer-developer-quickstart/README.md

 * Clone repository j-lawyer-org to your local disk
 * run build-fast.sh in repository j-lawyer-org to build the applications, skipping tests

+### Running tests

+* In contrast to build-fast.sh, build.sh will also run the automated tests.

 ### Set up a new development database

 * run j-lawyer-org/j-lawyer-server/setup/create_database.sql in a MySQL prompt or frontend